HashimAyamon/products-API-with-list-create-update-and-delete/README.md

-Node.js & PostgreSQL Products API
-This is a simple REST API built with Node.js and PostgreSQL that provides CRUD operations for products and user authentication (signup & login) using JWT.
+Node.js & PostgreSQL Products API and user login and signup Node With Postgress..products API with list, create, update and delete(CRUD)and user authentication (signup & login) Features

-Features
 ................
 User Authentication